 - dimensional accuracy

 - dry density

 - compressive strength

-- assessment of freeze/thaw resistance comparative tests

-- effect of water on compressive strength

-- natural exposure.
+- drying shrinkage.

-20.2 An assessment of the durability of the products was made, based on data resulting in the issue of previous Agrément Certificates.
+20.2 An assessment of durability of the products was made, based on data resulting in the issue of a previous Agrément Certificate.

 21 Investigations

 The manufacturing process was evaluated, including the methods adopted for quality control, and details were obtained of the quality and composition of the materials used.